Tag Archives: maritime disasters

 Titanic News Channel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-The Titanic disaster of 1912 was still making waves when on 29 May 1914, the RMS Empress of Ireland collided with the Norwegian coal freighter Storstad in the Saint Louis River at Pointe-au-Père, Quebec.
+The Titanic disaster of 1912 was still making waves when on 29 May 1914, the RMS Empress of Ireland collided with the Norwegian coal freighter Storstad in the Saint Lawrence River at Pointe-au-Père, Quebec.
 It occurred around 0200 in the morning.
 Storstad hit the starboard side, causing severe damage.
 Empress began to list and quickly filled with water.
 Portholes had not been secured before leaving port so many were open (many passengers complained of poor ventilation) so that allowed a lot of water to enter.
 Many in the lower decks drowned from water coming in from the open portholes.

 Also, failure to close the watertight doors led to the quick sinking.
 Three lifeboats were launched quickly with passengers and crew that were in the upper deck cabins able to get away but as the ship listed further starboard, the other lifeboats could not be used.
 Ten minutes after the collision, Empress lurched violently on the starboard side allowing 700 passengers and crew to crawl out of portholes and decks on her side.
 Then 15 minutes later, after it briefly looked like she might have run aground, the hull sank dumping all the people left on her into the icy water.
 When the final tally was done, 1,012 people lost there lives.
 465 survived.
 Many on the starboard side were asleep and likely drowned in their cabins.